 Some will get on the stone but that’s ok.
 I wiped away most of what got on the stone during this step.

-1. Dip the large paint brush into the mixture about 1/2 to 1/3 of the way up the bristles and drain a little bit of the excess in the side of the container to help avoid some of the dripping.
+1. Dip the large paintbrush into the mixture about 1/2 to 1/3 of the way up the bristles and drain a little bit of the excess in the side of the container to help avoid some of the dripping.

 2. Start with a small section at the top and paint the mixture on the stone.
 Starting at the top keeps you from dripping on areas you’ve already done.
 Check for drips and wipe off with a rag.

 3. Then do the “dab” and “blot“.
 Dab the paint with a rag.
-This technique creates more dimension that wiping the paint off.
+This technique creates more dimension than wiping the paint off.
 Depending on how porous your stone is, it will grab the paint differently, so you’ll get to know your stone as you work on it.
-Just experiment to get familiar with how your stone is soaking up the paint.
+Just experiment to get familiar with how the stone is soaking up the paint.
 (I think the sealer on this one made it hold slightly less.)

 After you’ve made your way all the way down through the hearth, go back and make sure you’ve covered all of the edges around the firebox or sides with the small paint brush.